arnaudlambertt/Thiscord/README.md

 * Gravatar integration
   graduation: 2/2

-    Every user has an associated gravatar if he modifies his gravatar on gravatar website, the change will be taken into account on the website without having to update it
+    Every user has an associated gravatar.
+If they modifify their gravatar on the gravatar website, the change will be taken into account.
+It appears in their settings but also next to their messages.
 * Avatar selection
   graduation: 4/4

-    Every user can choose an avatar from a wonderful preselection of profile pictures the image selected is saved into his profile
+    Every user can choose an avatar from a wonderful preselection of profile pictures.
+The image selected is saved and will appear next to their messages instead of their previous picture.
 * Personal custom avatar
   graduation: 6/6

-    You can upload your own profile picture and that picture will be saved in your profile as your avatar
+    You can upload your own profile picture and it will be saved in your profile as your avatar (limit of 500kb).

 ## Bonus

-* Username +1
+* Username (+1)

-  every user has a username and can modify it, it is impossible to have the whole list of username or to enter in contact with someone without knowing his username.
+  Every user has a **unique** username and can modify it.
+It is impossible to get the whole list of usernames without entering specific characters.
-  When a user first logs in he is asked to create one.
+  When a user first logs in, he is asked to create one.

+* Delete channel (+1)

+  Every channel can be deleted.
+If a channel doesn't have any member, it is also deleted.
+All the messages will also be deleted, and the users will be updated accordingly.

+* Delete user (+1.5)

+  Every user can delete their account.
+The deleted users will appear as [deleted] in the messages they've sent before their deletion.

-* working theme +1
+* Customized light/dark theme (+1.5)

-    point Theme dark or light, settings saved in the user db
+  Customized from mui, mode dark or light, this setting is saved in the db.

+* Socket.io

+Use of Socket.io to update in real time the client of each user connected.
+The channels, the members, the messages (creation, edition and deletion), etc. Are all updated and shared across the concerned clients.